akhilgautam30/bank-app/README.md

 ## What can be improved:
 - Enhanced Security Measures
-- Monitoring and Alerting
+- Monitoring and Alerting service can be added
+- Application is missing appropriate tagging
-- Containerization Strategy
+- Containerization Strategy can be followed for cloud agnostic design
 - IAM policies can be added to enhance security and access control
+- Terraform composition can be created to improve readability and reduce duplication further.